superchris/codemash-2024/index.md

 ---

-# So far we've mostly talked about bad ideas
+# This is where we've been for about 10 years

 ---

+# *Le sigh*

+---

-# Let's talk about some good ones!
+# Let's talk about some good ideas!

 ---